omrim12/clothes-classifier/README.md

 # clothes-classifier
 ## Description
 #### This application provides a CNN based AI model for identifying clothing items types.
-#### This model is being pre-trained in runtime against the Tensorflow keras fashion MNIST dataset
+#### This model is being pre-trained in runtime against the Tensorflow keras fashion MNIST dataset.
-#### with a feature addition for glasses.

 ## Get started
 #### Run the application in your local environment from git